opendr-eu/opendr/projects/python/perception/facial_expression_recognition/image_based_facial_emotion_estimation/README.md

 python inference_demo.py video -i 'video_path' -d -f 5 -s 2
 ```
 The argument `video` indicates that the input is a video.
 The location of the video is specified after `-i`. `-d` sets the display mode to true, `-f` defines the number of frames to be processed, and `-s 2` sets the window size to 1440 x 900.
+If the location of video file is not specified, the demo automatically downloads a sample video file from the FTP server.

 To recognize a facial expression in images captured from a webcam, run the following command:
 ```python